fish-shell/fish-shell/doc_src/cmds/set_color.rst

 In particular it will:

-- Enable 256 colors if $TERM contains "xterm", except for known exceptions (like MacOS 10.6 Terminal.app)
+- Enable 256 colors if :envvar:`TERM` contains "xterm", except for known exceptions (like MacOS 10.6 Terminal.app)
 - Enable 24-bit ("true-color") even if the $TERM entry only reports 256 colors.
 This includes modern xterm, VTE-based terminals like Gnome Terminal, Konsole and iTerm2.
 - Detect support for italics, dim, reverse and other modes.

 If terminfo reports 256 color support for a terminal, 256 color support will always be enabled.

-To force true-color support on or off, set $fish_term24bit to "1" for on and 0 for off - ``set -g fish_term24bit 1``.
+To force true-color support on or off, set :envvar:`fish_term24bit`` to "1" for on and 0 for off - ``set -g fish_term24bit 1``.

 To debug color palette problems, ``tput colors`` may be useful to see the number of colors in terminfo for a terminal.
 Fish launched as ``fish -d2`` will include diagnostic messages that indicate the color support mode in use.